voderment/Pinsgo_info/PrivacyPolicy.md

 - You can disable third-party providers or use the built-in Apple Translation engine if you prefer to avoid external services.

 ## Contact
-For privacy questions, contact: support@pinsgo.app
+For privacy questions, contact: voderment@icloud.com